openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 Yearly mosaic
 """""""""""""

-In the :guilabel:`DAT` tab, you will be asked to select a year.
-It will define the year which pixels in the mosaic should come from.
-When the selection is done, click on the :icon:`fa fa-check` :guilabel:`Apply` button.
+In the :guilabel:`DAT` tab, select a year which pixels in the mosaic should come from.
+When the selection is done, select the :icon:`fa fa-check` :guilabel:`Apply` button.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/select_year.png
     :title: The year selection panel.